krunning2/leetcode/85-Maximal-Rectangle/README.md

-similar as  Largest Rectangle in Histogram
+similar as  Largest Rectangle in Histogram but for each row, we have to calculate the height